barrymcandrews/aurora-server/README.md

 # Aurora Server

-This server allows you to control an RGB LED strip connected to a Raspberry Pi ([like this setup](http://dordnung.de/raspberrypi-ledstrip/)) through a RESTful API.
+This server allows you to control RGB LED strips connected to a Raspberry Pi through a RESTful web API.
+For instructions on how to set up the hardware [see this example](http://dordnung.de/raspberrypi-ledstrip/).

 ### About